KDJ1221/Parstagram/README.md

+# Parstagram

+Parstagram is an app similar to Instagram, in which users can take and post photos, and add comments to each post.

 # Parstagram - Part II

 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!